 2. Assignor's liability to turn over rents.
 The Act provides that upon default as defined in the document creating an assignment of rents or as otherwise agreed, an assignee may collect (1) accrued but unpaid rents and (2) unaccrued rents as they accrue in the future.
-If the assignor collects any such sums following enforcement by the assignee, the assignor must turn over such sums to the assignee under subsection (b), or face personal liability for failure to do so by virtue of subsection (d).
+If the assignor collects any such sums following enforcement by the assignee, the assignee may enforce its security interest in the rents under Section 14(b)(2) and, in any event, if the assignor fails to turn over such sums to the assignee under subsection (b), the assignor faces personal liability for failure to do so by virtue of subsection (d).

-In cases involving nonrecourse obligations (either by virtue of specific contractual nonrecourse provisions or the intervention of antideficiency legislation), mortgagors who have milked rents often argue that the mortgagee's action is in the nature of a deficiency judgment and should therefore be dismissed.
+In cases involving nonrecourse obligations (either by virtue of specific contractual nonrecourse provisions or the intervention of anti-deficiency legislation), mortgagors that have milked rents often argue that the mortgagee's action is in the nature of a deficiency judgment and should therefore be dismissed.
 The weight of authority rejects this view and concludes that an action for damages for waste of rents or conversion of the proceeds of rents is not in the nature of a deficiency action.
 See, e.g., Hoelting Enters. v.
 Nelson, 929 P.2d 183 (Kan.
 App.
 1996); International Business Machines Corp. v.
 Axinn, 676 A.2d 552 (N.J.
 Super.
 1996).
 See also In re Evergreen Ventures, 147 B.R.
 751 (Bankr.
 D. Ariz.
 1992) (distinguishing deficiency action and waste action).
 The Act follows this approach.

 Subsection (e) makes clear that an assignee may bring an action to recover damages on account of the assignor's failure to turn over rents, without first having to foreclose on the underlying real property or pursue other legal remedies.
 Requiring the assignee to pursue foreclosure first "would probably result in more foreclosures."
 Restatement (Third) of Property - Mortgages § 4.6 cmt. f.
-Moreover, as provided in Section 11 of the Act, the assignee's action under Section 14(d) would not constitute an election of remedies thereby precluding later action to enforce the secured obligation, or an action to enforce the debt within the meaning of a state's one-action law.
+Moreover, as provided in Section 11 of the Act, the assignee's action under Section 14(d) would not constitute an election of remedies that precludes later action to enforce the secured obligation, or an action to enforce the debt within the meaning of a state's one-action law.